 - Course description

-Starting from the research activities promoted in the AUDe Laboratory of the study of design strategies for public spaces to mitigate the effects of climate change, students will develop a specific assignment of design of a public space in Pavia (16 hours of lessons).
+Starting from the research activities promoted in the AUDe Laboratory of the study of design strategies for public spaces to mitigate the effects of climate change, students will develop a specific assignment of design of a public space in Pavia.
+The course duration is 16 hours, corresponding to 4 CFU.

 - Lecturer